Opetushallitus/ataru/README.md

 It is recommended to use figwheel with rlwrap to enable a better ux for the repl!

-Navigate to untuva virkailija.untuva.aws.opintopolku.fi and login with ataru-user to get cas session.
+Navigate to untuva virkailija.untuvaopintopolku.fi and login with ataru-user to get cas session.
 Browse to [http://localhost:8350](http://localhost:8350).

 You can also run a "minimal" version of the virkailija system with